awwaiid/repl-looper/README.md

   * Constant fzf-style autocomplete
 * Make this thing static so that it is easy to run
   * Keep all state on the Norns
+* Loop Recording / Editing Modes
+  * Live REPL: Record REPL timing, construct sequence of events
+    * Playback: With or without fixed-length active loop playback
+  * Step first: Pick a step and record an event
+  * Event sequencing: Take an event and place (or edit) the location of the event
+  *

 # Shout Outs